Exterior wall insulation.

 - Increases the thermal efficiency of your home dramatically.

 Disadvantages of exterior wall insulation:

-£100/m²).
-This is typically around twice the cost of insulating internally Although internal insulation will involve extra costs such as
+- External insulation is expensive, (typically twice the price of internal insulation).
+Although internal insulation will involve extra costs such as

 relocating radiator pipes away from the walls, replacing flooring,